 If no such document exists, it becomes incumbent upon you to consider what you believe your family member or other loved one would have desired when it comes to funeral planning.
 In this regard, visiting with other family members and friends can provide insightfully.

 As referenced a moment ago, despite the broad misconception that embalming is always required, the opposite is the truth.
 Thus, you need to give serious thought as to what you would like to see done in the way of body preparation.

-If a cremation is desired, embalming certainly isn’t necessary.
-The one caveat would be if a viewing of the body or an open casket funeral is going to occur and that event might be several days (or more) down the road.
+If cremation is desired, embalming certainly isn’t necessary.
+The one caveat would be if the viewing of the body or an open casket funeral is going to occur and that event might be several days (or more) down the road.
 Embalming can prove to a practical undertaking in that type of situation.

 You will want to visit with a funeral home to ascertain what they are willing to do in the way of body preparation alternatives.
 Some funeral homes are more willing to undertake what might be classified as alternative arrangements when it comes to body preparation and related matters.

 Pursuant to the Funeral Rule discussed a moment ago, you should be able to arm yourself with basic price information from different funeral homes.
 This provides you the ability to make educated price comparisons between different funeral homes in your area.

 In the final analysis, when it comes to pricing of goods and services when selecting a funeral home, the business offering the cheapest prices is not necessarily the wisest selection.
 Similarly, the funeral home with the highest price points is always the one with the best goods and services.

 More often than not a funeral home with moderate but fair pricing will prove to be the one that has struck a balance between quality products and reliable services and reasonable pricing.